BY SOFO ARCHON

 In order to feel more secure, we try to control life as much as we can, by constantly trying to fit the future to our expectations.
 Yet, the only thing we ultimately achieve by doing so is to put ourselves in a constant state of anxiety that prevents us from savoring the present moment.
 As put by Alan Watts:

 “If to enjoy even an enjoyable present we must have the assurance of a happy future, we are ‘crying for the moon.’
 We have no such assurance.
 The best predictions are still matters of probability rather than certainty, and to the best of our knowledge every one of us is going to suffer and die.
 If, then, we cannot live happily without an assured future, we are certainly not adapted to living in a finite world where, despite the best plans, accidents will happen, and where death comes at the end.”

 Whether we like it or not, the truth is — and we better accept it — that we can’t predict what kind of fortune — good or ill — lies on our path.
 No matter how much we try to control life, it will inevitably disappoint us by taking its own course.

-To overcome our overwhelming anxiety about the future, we need to let go of our desire to control every event, factor the unexpected into our plans, embrace uncertainty and flow with the wild current of life, trusting that it will takes us to new and exciting places.
-By relaxing the tight fist of clinging to an expected end result, we will be able to focus on the here and now, and thus make the most out of every second of our lives as well as find gratitude in what we have without taking anything for granted.
+To overcome our overwhelming anxiety about the future, we need to let go of our desire to control every event, factor the unexpected into our plans, embrace uncertainty and flow with the wild current of life.
+By relinquishing our attachment an expected end result, we will be able to focus on the here and now, and thus make the most out of every second of our lives, as well as find gratitude in what we already have.

 I’d like to end this article with one of my favorite Taoist stories, which beautifully illustrates how uncertain life can be and the wisdom of embracing change rather than trying to control or fight against it: